wildky/PencilDurabilityKata/README.md

 ## Testing

 All tests are contained in the `test_writer.py` file.

-Use the included Makefile task to run unit tests:
+Use the included Makefile task to run unit tests by running this command from the repository's root directory:

 ```bash
 make test